OYanez85/Assignment_S1.02.-Exceptions/README.md

 Methods to be implemented, capturing the exception from the InputMismatchException class:

-java
-Copy code
 public static byte readByte(String message);
 public static int readInt(String message);
 public static float readFloat(String message);
 public static double readDouble(String message);
 Methods to be implemented, capturing a custom exception from the Exception class:

-java
-Copy code
 public static char readChar(String message);
 public static String readString(String message);
 public static boolean readYesNo(String message); // if the user enters "s", returns `true`, if the user enters "n", returns `false`.

-Level 3 - Exercise 1
+- Level 3 - Exercise 1

 A well-known cinema company has asked us to develop an application for seat reservations in their cinemas.
 The application will be used by sellers when selling tickets.

 Functionality